 ‘Go to Modi, you voted for him’: H D Kumaraswamy tells protesters in Raichur

+‘Go to Modi, you voted for him’: HD Kumaraswamy tells protesters in Raichur

 Raichur, June 26: Karnataka Chief Minister H D Kumaraswamy on Wednesday lost his cool during Grama Vastavya, state-wide tour to connect with the people to Raichur as he was greeted with a protest by the locals.